Vardandatasciences/AWE/README.md

 # AWE Project

-This project consists of a React frontend and a Flask backend.
+This project consists of a React frontend built with Vite and a Flask backend.

 ## Project Structure

-- `frontend/`: React application
+- `frontend/`: React application built with Vite
 - `backend/`: Flask API

 ## Setup Instructions